Achieving Work-Life Balance An Intervention Program Evaluation

 Summary of Program:

-The intervention workshop seeks to teach eligible firefighters how to improve effectiveness and satisfaction at work and home by building and implementing a Work-Life Balance Transformation plan.
+The intervention workshop seeks to teach eligible firefighters, law enforcement officers, and paramedics how to improve effectiveness and satisfaction at work and home by building and implementing a Work-Life Balance Transformation plan.
 We will evaluate the program by measuring pre-intervention and post-intervention data.

 First, you will discover and document how your work-life imbalance has been affecting you, your spouse, children, and your team members at work.
 Secondly, you will discover and document your desired future - the goals and dreams you have for your personal self-care and your relationships at home and at work.
 Lastly, you will build and implement a personalized work-life balance transformational plan.